Specialist Library Support

 If you have any feedback about this tool, please let us know.

-The Using specialist business database guides are written to help students and researchers to make effective and accurate use of the specialist financial and business databases available at The University of Manchester.
+The business data online resources are written to help students and researchers to make effective and accurate use of the specialist financial and business databases available at The University of Manchester.
 They are designed to help you to help yourselves, where possible.
-The guides titled “Getting help in [name of database]” will direct you to the training and support that is offered by the provider of that database.
-The other guides offer tips, research skills and common pitfalls to avoid.
 Some of our workshop handouts are here too.

-If you find that these guides are not enough, you may wish to search our blog Business Research Plus for older posts that go into much more detail.
+If you find that these guides are not enough, you may wish to search Library Help for previous asked questions, the Virtual Consultation for previous research enquiries, or our blog Business Research Plus for older posts that go into much more detail.

-Visit the guides homepage for a list of all the guides.
+Visit the list on the Library website for an index of all the guides.
 They are organised into the following topics.